ciot-platform/ciot-c-old/README.md

 # API

 The CIOT API have an unic endpoint.
-It was done this way to allow porting the API to simpler protocols like uart or modbus.
-The follow sample code shows how to start an http server on a host machine, and serves APIin "/v1/ciot" endpoint at 80 port.
+It's designed to facilitate the future API ports to simpler protocols like uart or modbus.
+The follow sample code shows how to start an http server on a host machine, and serves the API in "/v1/ciot" endpoint at 80 port.

 ```c
 #include "ciot_app.h"